 “Fire safety is truly a team effort,” said Fire Chief Laney Stearns.
 “The impact children have on their parents and families when bringing home the fire safety message is our strongest tool.
 Education is one of our most powerful weapons against fire and Fire Prevention Week is the perfect tie-in for our annual competition.
 The sponsorship from Bristol West Insurance really makes this a public-private partnership for the betterment of the community.”

-2017 Citywide Winners
+2018 Citywide Winners

 First Place – Hand Drawn Art

-4-5 – Amelie Aquino – Peters Elementary
+4-5 – Anthony Rodriguez – Tropical Elementary